-The Ministry of Agriculture (MoA) regulates and requires all pesticides to be registered prior to use.
+The Ministry of Agriculture (MOA) regulates and requires all pesticides to be registered prior to use.
 The registration process requires the applicant to provide efficacy, safety and quality data.
 Once registered, the pesticide can be used for up to 5 years at which time the registration may be renewed.

-In addition to registration, MoA also is responsible for establishing maximum residue limits (MRLs) and conducting pesticide residue analysis on primary agricultural products.
+In addition to registration, MOA also is responsible for establishing maximum residue limits (MRLs) and conducting pesticide residue analysis on primary agricultural products.
 Applicable MRLs, as well as limits for other contaminants, are listed in the individual product standards.
 For example, in the case of apples, there are 41 different MRLs, as well as limits for heavy metals (e.g. lead) and microbiological contaminants (e.g. coliform).
 Imported apples, as well as domestically-produced apples, are expected to comply with these requirements.
 In the event where a national standard does not exist, the GOE will likely defer to the Codex recommendation.

 The MOA's Veterinary Drug & Feed Administration is responsible for setting standards related to veterinary drugs, including maximum residue limits for veterinary drugs and other related compounds.
 Like pesticides, veterinary drugs must be tested for safety, efficacy and quality and registered prior to use.
 The registration lasts for five years after which time the registration may be renewed.
-At present, Ethiopia does not have MRLs in place for veterinary drugs and is using Codex standards as a substitute.
+At present, Ethiopia is using Codex as its basis for veterinary drug MRLs.